UniversalScientificTechnologies/UST_docs/SolarPatrol/ObservingSteps.md

 ### Close the Dome

    - Place the telescope in a parking position to ensure it is not exposed to rain through the dome's ventilation opening.
-   - Ensure the dome is fully closed and secured with latch mechanism
+   - Ensure the dome is fully closed and secured with the latch mechanism

 ## Additional Remarks

 - During observation monitor the system for any irregularities during operation.
-- For further assistance, refer to the [troubleshooting guide](../Troubleshooting).
+- For further assistance, refer to the [troubleshooting guide](./Troubleshooting).